Jacopo Bartolomeo Beccari: Scientific work

+Besides teaching, he carried out a wide scientific activity, mainly in disciplines related to medicine, such as physiology, pathology and food science.
 He carried out important research on the phosphorescence of bodies, and studied the measurement of the intensity of the light emitted (De rebus aliisque adamant in phosphorum numerum referendis, 1745).
+In 1745, he discovered that silver salts are photosensitive, undergoing color change on exposure to light.